JustSustainabilityDesign/savetheAI/_pages/jobs.md

 ### Despite all the promises that automation would make us work less, in reality we are working more [^5].

-Using generative AI reduces people’s critical thinking skills. [^6] Work expands and workers take on tasks outside their roles, AI blurs boundaries between work and non-work.
-Tasks slip into breaks and evenings reducing time for rest. [^5]
+Using generative AI reduces people’s critical thinking skills [^6].
+Work expands and workers take on tasks outside their roles, AI blurs boundaries between work and non-work.
+Tasks slip into breaks and evenings reducing time for rest [^5].

-AI management systems spy on workers; assigning them work and scoring their performance. [^2] People are being treated like machines, by machines, and can’t challenge the AI’s decisions. [^7] absorbing responsibilities that might previously have required additional staff.
+AI management systems spy on workers; assigning them work and scoring their performance. [^2] People are being treated like machines, by machines, and can’t challenge the AI’s decisions, while also absorbing responsibilities that might previously have required additional staff [^7].

-The productivity surge promised by Ai marketing gives way to lower-quality work, turnover, and other problems, which in turn lead to cognitive fatigue, burnout, and weakened decision-making. [^5]
+The productivity surge promised by AI marketing gives way to lower-quality work, turnover, and other problems, which in turn lead to cognitive fatigue, burnout, and weakened decision-making [^5].

 ## AI in Recruitment

 ### AI is also being used to score Resumés, CVs, and applications in recruitment processes.

-41% of companies were using AI in recruitment and human resources as of late 2023, according to an IBM survey of international IT professionals. [^8]
+41% of companies were using AI in recruitment and human resources as of late 2023, according to an IBM survey of international IT professionals [^8].

 AI algorithms tend to favor people from social groups who are already over-represented in the workforce.
-Therefore, AI makes discrimination worse. [^9]
+Therefore, AI makes discrimination worse [^9].

-Amazon, for example, had to ditch an AI recruitment tool that was biased against women. [^10]
+Amazon, for example, had to ditch an AI recruitment tool that was biased against women [^10].

 ## AI is neither Artificial nor Intelligent

 ### Not Artificial

 AI relies upon vast amounts of “data work” undertaken by humans to train AI models.
-This data work involves things such as filtering videos, labelling objects in images, and transcribing documents. [^11]
+This data work involves things such as filtering videos, labelling objects in images, and transcribing documents [^11].

 ### Not Intelligent